There are a whole host of people voluntary and paid who are working to make St Philip & St James function. Below are the paid ones!

 Margaret regularly leads services and preaches at St Philip’s and our second church in the Somerset Village of Combe Hay.

-His main role is to run the busy church office, deal with bookings, general organisation and facilitate the many volunteers.
+His main role is to run the busy church office, recipe deal with bookings, troche general organisation and facilitate the many volunteers.
 He also runs the church community transport initiative through the church minibus involving over 30 different community groups in its use.

-Since the war in Bosnia in the early 1990’s, Tim has developed links with Split in Croatia through his charity ABC “Aid from Britain to Croatia” and still has links with the country.
+Since the war in Bosnia in the early 1990’s, approved Tim has developed links with Split in Croatia through his charity ABC “Aid from Britain to Croatia” and still has links with the country.
 He is an active member of the Church Drama Group on stage and as producer and choreographer.

 Tim has travelled with the church to South Africa where he taught some of his administrative skills to our link church there.
 Tim’s skills lie in careful analysis of systems and strategies and the ability to get the team to stick to them!
 He also has considerable IT design and multi media skills which facilitates the rest of the team.
 Contact Tim here.

 Gill is also qualified to teach English as a foreign language and has taught in the Czech republic and continues to do so with foreign students in Bath.
-She excels in journalistic skills and and is responsible for visual displays in the church, photography at events and communications to the Press.
+She excels in journalistic skills and and is responsible for visual displays in the church, cost photography at events and communications to the Press.

-Gill works from the church office assisting with planning, facilitating teams, co-ordinating meetings and organising events.
+Gill works from the church office assisting with planning, generic facilitating teams, viagra 100mg co-ordinating meetings and organising events.
 Gill is a Church of England Reader and regularly preaches and leads services.
 She is also an active member of the Worship Group and has travelled with the church to India, Palestine, Israel, South Africa, the Czech Republic, Egypt, Jordan and Ukraine.
 Contact Gill here.

 Rev. Andy Stammer’s role as an Evangelist is to challenge and help the church to 'tell and show' the good news of Jesus in the community of Odd Down.